Slipknot (band): Image and identities

 During their careers, the members of Slipknot have developed their images, updating their uniforms and each member's mask upon the release of each album.
 The appearance and style of the masks do not usually differ significantly between albums; members typically maintain the established theme of their mask while adding new elements.
 Jordison, in an interview in 2004, said the masks are updated to show growth within each individual.
 Slipknot's members have worn special masks for specific occasions, most notably for the music video and live performances of "Vermilion" in 2004 and 2005 when they wore life masks made from casts of their own faces.
 In 2008, the band wore a set of large masks titled "purgatory masks" during photograph shoots before the release of All Hope Is Gone; in the music video for "Psychosocial" they are seen burning them.
 Shortly after its inception, Slipknot's masks were homemade, but since 2000 they have been custom-made by special effect artist and musician Screaming Mad George.

 The band's image has been the subject of much criticism and controversy, with critics generally accusing it of being a sales gimmick.
 The band's members object to these claims; according to them the masks are used to divert attention from themselves and put it on the music.
 Several band members have said wearing the masks helps to maintain privacy in their personal lives.
 During an interview in 2005, percussionist Fehn said the masks were a "blessing" because they meant the members are not recognized in public.

 In 2012, Slipknot released an app for iOS and Android called Slipknot: Wear the Mask, which invites fans to construct their own masks, defining the kind of Slipknot fans they are.

-Logo and nonagram

-An essential element for the band's image is the Slipknot logo.
-The nonagram was created by the band's members around the same time the band was founded.
-The nonagram is arguably the best-known sigil of Slipknot and it represents a 9-point star—a symbol of unity, loyalty, friendship and remembrance.
-The logo is composed of three equilateral triangles each rotated at 0, 40, and 80 degrees.
-Each star point was meant to stand for each of the nine members of the original band, with at least one member, Chris Fehn, possessing a nonagram tattoo.
-Despite popular belief, the nonagram is not a Satanist symbol and instead represents Slipknot's "battle with the fake world."

-The pre-release of the 2014 album .5: The Gray Chapter also witnessed a major change in the band's logo and branding strategy.
-A new nonagram drew the public's attention towards the band, announcing the beginning of a new era.
-The black and red color scheme and the minimalist, elegant design received public appreciation and it is still used today.
+The band's logo, the nonagram, was created by the band's members early on.